Educator Preparation Programs

 To be eligible to complete a student teaching experience, candidates (undergraduates and post-baccalaureates) must have:

-- Met the grade point average (2.90) or higher,
+• Met the grade point average (3.0) or higher,

-- Satisfied the requirements for Teacher Candidacy
+• Satisfied the requirements for Teacher Candidacy.

 All candidates for certification must take all required licensure tests prior to student teaching.
 Please review all testing information for specific details regarding the testing requirements for your area of certification.

 See program listings and advising sheets for specifics and any additional program requirements.
 Candidates should contact their departments for specific requirements.
-A candidate must earn an academic grade of C or better in both student teaching assignments and graduate with the state-mandated minimum grade point average (3.0) or higher to qualify for a Pennsylvania teaching certification.

 Candidates are assigned a student teaching placement in schools with which the University has a formal agreement.